AMWA-TV/nmos/NMOS Technical Overview.md

 # NMOS Technical Overview

-_(c) AMWA 2018, CC Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)_

-For the latest version of this document please go to <https://github.com/AMWA-TV/nmos>.

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 ## Introduction

 Networked Media Open Specifications ([NMOS]) are a family of specifications that support the professional AV media industry's transition to a "fully-networked" architecture.

 The NMOS specs are developed by the Advanced Media Workflow Association ([AMWA]) and are published on GitHub.

+NMOS specs are required by other industry recommendations, in particular [TR-1001-1], which addresses requirements for the behaviour of media devices and the network enviroment in which devices run.

 This page provides a technical overview of NMOS.
 It's a work in progress, and will be updated with information currently in a legacy document in this repository.